zstearman3/stearman-analytics/README.md

 # README

-This is the initial application for [*Stearman Analytics*](http://zachstearman.com/) a college basketball analytics websit from [Zach Stearman](http://twitter.com/zsspanther)
+This is the initial application for [*Stearman Analytics*](http://zachstearman.com/) a college basketball analytics website from [Zach Stearman](http://twitter.com/zsspanther).

 ## Getting Started: